moonbrew/cricket-text-simulator/README.md

 Batsman class is a model of a batsman.
 Innings class represents a single innings from a match.
 Innings is immutable once you call play.
 The order of batsmen cannot be changed and more batsmen cannot be added.

 ## How to run

+Just run  java personal/src/Problem2 and java personal/src/Problem3 from the commandline for problems 2 and 3 of the cricket set respectively.